ahoglind/Automatonymous/README.md

 Be sure to [Read the Docs](http://automatonymous.readthedocs.org/en/latest/configuration/quickstart.html)!

-This is an attempt to make this project to build both for netcore/netstandard and for .Net 4.5.2.
+This is an attempt to make this project to build NETStandard and for .Net 4.5.2.

+The Test Project is using NetCoreApp.

-All files will be moved to netcore/netstandard projects and to be Linked As in the .Net 4.5.2 projects.
+All files will be moved to netcore/netstandard projects and to be Added As Links in the .Net 4.5.2 projects.

-No support for NHibernate will be done untill NHibernate is fully Netstandard compatible.
+No port attempt for NHibernate or Visualizer has been done.

 Contact:
 Alexander Höglind

-alexander#AT#hoglind.me
+alexander#AT#hoglind#DOT#me